geospatialqueryapi/geospatialqueryapi-sdk/go/go-OpenAPI/docs/HelpApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetHelpRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiHelpRequest struct via the builder pattern

 ### Return type